connellr023/transient-os/README.md

 ## High-Level Design

 The operating system is intended to be simple but useful.
 It is designed to be a time-sharing operating system that can run multiple threads concurrently.
-The system is designed to run on a single core and all threads run at EL1 (as of now).
+The system is designed to run on a single core.
 The system is designed to be preemptive and uses round-robin scheduling with configurable time quantums for each thread.

 ### Thread Memory Layout